JustLoveToCode/aws-bootcamp-cruddur-2023/journal/week1.md

 Create a docker-compose file

-Create docker-compose.yml at the root of your project.
+# Create docker-compose.yml at the root of your project.
+# Docker Compose Allowed You to Orchestrate the Different Containers to Work Together Locally

 version: "3.8"
 services: